Bezier Curves and Picasso

 }

 It just accepts as input a list of points and computes their sequential midpoints.
-So a list of n points is turned into a list of n-1 points.
-As we saw, we need to call this function d-1 times to compute the segmentation of a degree d Bezier curve.
+So a list of $ n$ points is turned into a list of $ n-1$ points.
+As we saw, we need to call this function $ d-1$ times to compute the segmentation of a degree $ d$ Bezier curve.

-As we explained earlier, we can keep subdividing our curve over and over until each of the tiny pieces are basically lines.
+As explained earlier, we can keep subdividing our curve over and over until each of the tiny pieces are basically lines.
 That is, our function to draw a Bezier curve from the beginning will be as follows:

 function drawCurve(curve, context) {